Skip to main content

 The common assumption about a restaurant in a village as small as Delme is that ambition is limited by location. À la 12 corrects that.
 Holding a Michelin Plate in both 2024 and 2025, it has been consistently recognised as a kitchen operating well above what its postcode might suggest.
 If you are planning a celebration dinner in the Moselle department or routing through Lorraine and want a meal that justifies a detour, this is the address to know.
 It is not a casual drop-in: at the €€€ price tier, you are committing to a proper sit-down occasion.

 À la 12 sits on the Place de la République in Delme, a quiet Lorraine village roughly between Metz and Nancy.
 The setting matters for framing expectations: this is not a destination surrounded by a dense dining scene.
 You are unlikely to be comparing it to a neighbouring bistro on the same evening.
 The decision to book here is self-contained, which actually works in its favour for a special occasion.
-Without the noise of a city neighbourhood, the restaurant has to deliver on its own terms, and two consecutive Michelin Plate recognitions suggest it does.
+Without the noise of a city neighbourhood, the restaurant has to deliver on its own terms, two consecutive Michelin Plate recognitions suggest it does.

 The cuisine is classified as Modern Cuisine, which in the current French context means a kitchen that takes classical technique seriously but does not limit itself to a single regional tradition.
-For a venue in Lorraine, that framing is apt: the region sits at a cultural crossroads between French and Germanic culinary traditions, and a modern approach gives a chef room to draw from both without being bound to either.
+For a venue in Lorraine, that framing is apt: the region sits at a cultural crossroads between French and Germanic culinary traditions, a modern approach gives a chef room to draw from both without being bound to either.
 What is on the plate on a given service is not something the available data specifies, so arrive with an open mind rather than a fixed expectation of a particular signature dish.

-Google reviewers give it a 4.8 from 254 ratings, which for a restaurant at this price point in a location with limited tourist footfall is a meaningful signal.
 That score is not being propped up by first-time visitors swept up in a holiday mood; it reflects repeat engagement from a local and regional audience that has a clear sense of what the kitchen is delivering.

-For a special occasion, the combination of Michelin recognition, a strong peer rating, and the relative ease of booking places À la 12 in a different position than its Paris-based equivalents.
+For a special occasion, the combination of Michelin recognition, a strong peer rating, the relative ease of booking places À la 12 in a different position than its Paris-based equivalents.
 You are not competing with a hundred other diners for a table months in advance.
 A celebration dinner here is a considered choice, not a lottery.

 À la 12 is not a venue to consider for takeout or delivery.
 This is not a criticism: at the €€€ price point, with Michelin Plate recognition two years running, the food is calibrated for the room.
-Modern Cuisine at this level depends on timing, temperature, and the full context of the dining room to land properly.
+Modern Cuisine at this level depends on timing, temperature, the full context of the dining room to land properly.
 A sauce element that works at the moment of plating is not the same thing lifted off a motorbike forty minutes later.
 If your occasion is a celebration, the answer is clear: eat in.
 If you are considering whether to order out from somewhere in the Delme area, this is not the right match for that need.
 Look for a more casual address rather than asking this kitchen to perform outside its designed context.
 That said, if you are travelling through Lorraine and want to take something regional back with you, ask the team directly about what is possible; the most useful guidance will come from the restaurant itself.

 Reservations: Booking is rated Easy, which is a meaningful advantage over comparable Michelin-recognised addresses.
-Contact the venue directly; phone and online booking details are leading confirmed via a current search.
+Contact the venue directly; phone and online booking details are best confirmed via a current search.
 Budget: €€€, positioning this as a genuine special-occasion spend rather than an everyday dinner.
 Dress: No dress code is specified in the available data, but at this price tier and with Michelin recognition, smart-casual is a safe baseline; lean more formal if the occasion calls for it.
 Groups: No seat count data is available, so contact the restaurant in advance for group bookings of four or more to confirm layout and availability.
 Dietary restrictions: Modern Cuisine kitchens at this level typically accommodate dietary needs when notified in advance; contact the restaurant directly before arrival rather than raising it at the table.

 Lorraine has historically sat in the shadow of Alsace when it comes to destination dining in northeastern France.
 Auberge de l'Ill in Illhaeusern remains the benchmark address for the wider region, holding three Michelin stars for decades.
 Against that context, À la 12 is not competing for the same bracket, but it is a credible answer to the question of where to eat well in the Moselle.
 For travelers building a broader Lorraine itinerary, our full Delme restaurants guide covers the area in more depth, alongside our Delme hotels guide, bars guide, wineries guide, and experiences guide.